Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Introduction

+The strategy of our proof consists in using the action of $\Bir_\kk(\p^2)$ by almost automorphisms on $\FF\p^2(\kk)$ to extend the notion of parity from $\BBir_\kk(\p^2)$ to all of $\Bir_\kk(\p^2)$.
+We can then deduce the theorem for $\p^2$ from a recent result by Lamy and Schneider (Theorem~\ref{thm:lamyschneider}) and finally generalize it to arbitrary $S$.

+We would like to highlight the fact that over finite fields there exist non-trivial homomorphisms from $\Bir_\kk(\p^2)$ to $\Z/2\Z$ (\cite{lamy2020signature}), so Theorem \ref{thm:mainparity} is not a plain consequence of the abstract group structure of $\Bir_\kk(\p^2)$.

-\begin{remark} The fact that if $|\kk|=2^n\geq 4$, then the permutations on the $\kk$-rational points $\p^2_{\kk}(\kk)$ induced by elements from $\BBir(\p^2_{\kk})$ are all even, was conjectured in the preprint \cite{asgarli2019biregular}.
-We learned that in parallel to our work, Asgarli, Lai, Nakahara, and Zimmermann came up independently of us with a different proof of this conjecture, which they are going to include in a revised version of the preprint \cite{asgarli2019biregular}.
-Their methods are different from ours: they study the group $\BBir(\p^2_{\kk})$ in detail, provide an explicit generating set, and show by hand that every element in the generating set induces an even permutation.
-In our paper, we use a result (Theorem~\ref{thm:finiteorder}) from \cite{asgarli2019biregular}.
+\begin{remark} The fact that if $|\kk|=2^n\geq 4$, then the permutations on the $\kk$-rational points $\p^2(\kk)$ induced by elements from $\BBir_\kk(\p^2)$ are all even, was conjectured in the preprint \cite{Zimmermann-bir_permutations}.
+We learned that in parallel to our work, Asgarli, Lai, Nakahara, and Zimmermann came up independently of us with a proof of this conjecture, which they include in the published version of their manuscript \cite{Zimmermann-bir_permutations}.
+Their methods are different from ours: they study the group $\BBir_\kk(\p^2)$ in detail, provide an explicit generating set, and show by hand that every element in the generating set induces an even permutation.
+In our paper, we use a result (Theorem~\ref{thm:finiteorder}) from \cite{Zimmermann-bir_permutations}.
 However, our main strategy for the proof of Theorem~\ref{thm:mainparity} is different and our result is more general, since it shows that the permutations of $S(\kk)$ induced by $\BBir(S)$ are even for arbitrary regular rational projective surfaces $S$. \end{remark}

-In \cite{lonjou-urech}, the second and third author constructed for every surface $S$ the \emph{blow-up complex} - a $\CAT(0)$ cube complex, on which $\Bir(S)$ acts by isometries - and used it to deduce various dynamical and group theoretical properties.
-However, one of the drawbacks of this construction is that these cube complexes are never locally compact. { If we work over a finite field, we can now use the locally compact cube complexes constructed for the Neretin groups to obtain a locally compact $\CAT(0)$ cube complex on which $\Bir(S)$ acts by isometries.}
+In \cite{lonjou-urech}, the second and third author constructed for every surface $S$ over any field $\kk$, the \emph{blow-up complex} - a $\CAT(0)$ cube complex, on which $\Bir(S)$ acts by isometries - and used it to deduce various dynamical and group theoretical properties.
+However, one of the drawbacks of this construction is that these cube complexes are never locally compact.
+If we work over a finite field, we can now use the locally compact cube complexes constructed for the Neretin groups to obtain a locally compact $\CAT(0)$ cube complex on which $\Bir(S)$ acts by isometries.

 {In \cite{lonjou-urech}, we asked the following question: Assume that in a finitely generated subgroup $\Gamma\subset\Bir(S)$ every element is conjugate to an automorphism of a projective surface, does this imply that $\Gamma$ itself is conjugate to a subgroup of automorphisms of a projective surface?
 This question seems to be subtle and difficult in general.
 However, in the case, where $\kk$ is a finite field, we obtain a positive answer, by applying Theorem~\ref{thm:IntroFixedPointThm} to the action of $\Bir(S)$ on the locally compact complex given by the Neretin groups.}